-Also, you should apply standards for exchanging healthcare information electronically like the Fast Healthcare Interoperability Resources (FHIR) specification, which is valid for the US.
+Also, you should apply standards for exchanging healthcare information electronically, like the Fast Healthcare Interoperability Resources (FHIR) specification, which applies in the US.

 Complying with regulations.
-Healthcare industry standards are strictly controlled by various national and worldwide regulations.
+The healthcare industry is subject to various national and global regulations.
 Therefore, compliance is vital for every EHR solution.
-You have to ensure that all functionalities meet the requirements of major standards.
+You have to ensure that all functionalities meet applicable EHR software compliance requirements.

-Depending on the area where healthcare providers operate, they have to comply with corresponding local standards.
+Depending on the area where healthcare providers operate, they have to comply with corresponding local requirements.
 The most important are:

-- the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a law that requires US-based healthcare organizations to adopt national standards for the management and security of electronic healthcare transactions.
-Pay attention to section §164.312 Technical safeguards [PDF] and make sure your solution complies with the recommended safeguards.
+- the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a law that places requirements on US-based healthcare organizations with regards to the management and security of electronic healthcare transactions.
+Pay attention to section §164.312 Technical safeguards [PDF] and make sure your solution complies with the rules.

 - the Data Protection Act, which affects organizations that operate in the UK.
 It defines principles for data protection and empowers people to take control of their data by providing information about their rights.
 UK-based healthcare organizations must comply with this law.

 Also, when building a SaaS EHR solution from scratch, it’s a good practice to implement the secure software development lifecycle (S-SDLC) approach.
-This approach requires performing security-related activities during each stage of development, thus raising the overall level of data protection within the created system.
+This requires performing security-related activities during each stage of EHR software development, raising the overall level of data protection within the system.